hakavlad/tird/README.md

 - **PURB format**:
   - Data that looks random and contains no identifiable headers; it cannot be distinguished from random data without the corresponding keys.
 This property allows cryptoblobs to be hidden among other random data.
   - [Randomized size](https://en.wikipedia.org/wiki/Padding_(cryptography)#Randomized_padding): padding length is chosen uniformly between 0% and 25% of the unpadded cryptoblob size (equivalently, up to 20% of the final cryptoblob size).
-Padding length is chosen uniformly from the allowed interval.
 - **Comments** are padded (or truncated) to a fixed size of 1 KiB before encryption, fully concealing their original length.
 - **Bilaterally applied salts**: overwriting the beginning or the end of the cryptoblob (or storing an incomplete cryptoblob) makes successful decryption impossible.